cormullion/Thebes.jl/docs/src/views.md

 ## Orbits

-To fly around the scene, you can move the eyepoint around, while looking at the center.
+To fly around the scene, move the eyepoint around, while looking at the center.

 ```
 using Thebes, Luxor